 Michael worked closely with viticulturist Steve McIntyre to aggressively rejuvenate the old property by replanting large sections of the vineyard and implementing a SIP certified sustainable farming program.
 He also hired an all-star winemaking team, including Sabrine Rodems and Byron Kosuge, to craft the Wrath wines.

-When away from the winery, Michael maintains an archaeology research position in Texas and escapes to Italy with his wife and children any chance he gets.
+When away from the winery, Michael maintains an archaeology research position in Texas and escapes to Italy any chance he gets.
 We are excited to share Wrath Wines with our Pinot Noir Wine Club members!

 Sabrine Rodems - Winemaker